aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 `nameonly` forces callers to use named parameters.
-This makes the call more verbose, but it makes it much more readable.
+This makes the call more verbose, but also makes it much more readable.

 You are not required to use it in your code,